 Who We Are & Our Mission

-Delta Sculling Center promotes sculling as an inclusive sport in the Central Valley among all people, whether they are able-bodied or have a disability.
+Delta Sculling Center provides access to fitness, health, leisure and recreation on the California Delta through the inclusive sport of sculling among all people, whether they are able-bodied or have a disability.
 We acknowledge that the ability-disability distinction is not two extremes; we all have some disability and some ability.
+We make sculling available to everyone, regardless of physical, cognitive and sensory/perceptual challenges.
+We adapt our boats and equipment to fit the needs of individuals so that everyone can participate.
 We want to support everyone, no matter what motivation brings them to us, for example, those who want to become more fit, regain/improve health, find a new sport, enjoy the Delta, train for competition, improve their sculling technique, or find an adaptive sport.

 "Don't let what you cannot do interfere with what you can do." - John Wooden